 Advisor: Don Fischer

-The College of Saint Benedict and Saint John's University offer a pre-professional program in physical therapy.
-Students complete prerequisite coursework as outlined by the various accredited schools of physical therapy.
-Upon completion of the pre-professional coursework, the student is eligible to apply to colleges and universities offering a post graduate degree in physical therapy.
-Majors that students frequently pursue along with the pre-physical therapy requirements are: biology, integrative science, psychology, and nutrition.
+The College of Saint Benedict and Saint John's University offer a pre-professional program in athletic training.
+Students complete prerequisite coursework as outlined by the various accredited athletic training programs.
+Upon completion of the pre-professional coursework, the student is eligible to apply to colleges and universities offering a postgraduate degree in athletic training.
+Majors that students frequently pursue along with the pre-athletic training requirements are: biology, integrative science, psychology, and nutrition.

-Due to the specific prerequisite courses that each physical therapy school requires, students are strongly encouraged to work closely with the faculty advisor in planning their pre-professional program.
-Students should meet with the campus advisor early in the fall semester of their first year.
+Due to the specific prerequisite courses that each athletic training program requires, students are strongly encouraged to work closely with the faculty advisor in planning their pre-professional program.
+Students should meet with the faculty advisor early in the fall semester of their first year.